Amie (nee Conner) Williams

 Died: March 3, 1899 in Limestone County, Texas

-Amie was present for the reading of the Emancipation Proclamation on the Stroud Plantation on June 19, 1865.
+Amie and Andrew were present for the reading of the Emancipation Proclamation on the Stroud Plantation on June 19, 1865.
 Andrew W. Williams is noted in Texas law as having been designated as a commissioner to help mark off the boundaries of the town of Springfield, Texas.
-He also served as a member of Texas Governor Edmund J. Davis' State Police force during Reconstruction.
-Andrew continued his career in law enforcement by serving as a Constable based out of Freestone County for decades after Reconstruction.
+He also became one of the first Black state policemen when he was appointed by Texas Governor Edmund J. Davis' to the State Police force during Reconstruction (abt.
+July 1870).
+Andrew continued his career in law enforcement by serving as a State Constable for decades after Reconstruction.